Skip to main content

 Does North Dakota have local Area Agencies on Aging?

 No. North Dakota uses a statewide model.
-Aging Services carries out the Area Agency on Aging role for the whole state, so most people should start with ADRL at 1-855-462-5465.
+Adult and Aging Services carries out the Area Agency on Aging role for the whole state, so most people should start with ADRL at 1-855-462-5465.

 What number should seniors call first in North Dakota?